frantisekstanko/english-grammar/README.md

 - **indefinite article** – *a* or *an* – used to refer to non-specific nouns that are being mentioned for the first time, or whose exact identity is not important, or unknown (e.g. *We need a software developer for this task.*)
-- **zero article** – used with plural and uncountable nouns when referring to them in a general sense (e.g. *Software engineers are in high demand nowadays.*)
+- **zero article** – used with plural or uncountable nouns when referring to them in a general sense (e.g. *Software engineers are in high demand nowadays.*)